monmaya/pyb-data-contracts/docs/en/articles/04-architecture-construction.md

     class H governance;
 ```

-This approach is based on five fundamental principles:
+In the context of contracts, this approach relies particularly on five principles:

 1. **Multidisciplinary Participation**
-   It's not just about bringing together technical teams.
    An effective data contract requires the active participation of several complementary profiles:
    - **Data producers** bring their knowledge of source systems, technical constraints, and extraction possibilities
-   - **Consumers** express their needs, use cases, and quality requirements
+   - **End users** express their needs, use cases, and quality requirements
-   - **Business experts** ensure that the contract accurately reflects business reality and domain semantics
+   - **Business experts** ensure the contract accurately reflects business reality and domain semantics
    - **Data governance** ensures alignment with company policies, security, and regulatory compliance

+The contract addresses everyone, meaning all these profiles as **data consumers** in their daily work.
+The sum of contracts becomes a scalable way to enable the discovery of the data assets.

-   I've observed that the absence of even one of these profiles can lead to unbalanced contracts, either too technical and disconnected from real needs, or unrealistic in terms of implementation.
+Forgetting any of these profiles leads to unbalanced contracts, either too technical and disconnected from real needs, or unrealistic in terms of implementation.

 2. **Rapid Iteration**
-   Unlike the "big design upfront" approach, collaborative design favors short, iterative cycles:
+   Unlike the "big design upfront" approach, the product approach favors short, iterative cycles.
+For contracts, this translates in two ways.
+   The first, traditionally:
    - Start with a minimalist version of the contract that meets essential needs
    - Gather feedback quickly before committing to costly developments
    - Adjust and enrich the contract progressively
-   - Validate each iteration with all stakeholders
+   - Validate each iteration with stakeholders
+  The second, cross-cutting and strategic:
+   - Identify the data maturity of actors who will be your early adopters, choosing only those for whom implementation doesn't represent a high cost
+   - Determine if you want to test the impact across the entire value chain (for example, if your data quality issues are a major concern) or in a particular area (for example, if you have significant functional and technical debt, and need to highlight the quality of one data product compared to others)

    This approach significantly reduces the risk of spending weeks designing a contract that ultimately proves unsuitable.
-In my practice, I recommend iterations of 1 to 2 weeks maximum, with frequent synchronization points.
+Provided users are available for feedback, iterations of 1 to 2 weeks maximum are preferable, with frequent synchronization points.

 3. **Contextual Documentation**
    Beyond the data structure, the contract must capture the "why" behind each decision:
-   - Document the alternatives considered and the reasons for the choices made
+   - Document the alternatives considered and the reasons for choices made
-   - Explicitly state the accepted trade-offs (e.g., between performance and exhaustiveness)
+   - Explain accepted trade-offs (for example between performance and completeness)
    - Record key discussions that led to decisions
    - Reference business or technical constraints that influenced the design